 To address these challenges, AFCR is expanding our role beyond a commitment to basic cancer research, and now we are also offering long-term support for early-stage translational research.
 Our program is designed to speed up the commercialization of new cancer therapeutic and diagnostic discoveries, bridging the gap in funding for research projects and start-ups that are still in the “Valley of Death”.
 This translational research space, often vastly under-funded, is the range along the continuum of product development where pre-clinical testing is conducted and viable candidates are advanced into human clinical trials and patient use.

-The Asian Fund for Cancer Research has launched our new initiative, Bridging Research from Academia to Cancer Entrepreneurship (BRACE), to catalyze and advance promising laboratory research discoveries that are either still within universities or medical centers or that have recently spun-out of such institutions.
+The Asian Fund for Cancer Research has launched our new initiative, Bridging Research from Academia to Cancer Entrepreneurship (BRACE), to catalyze and advance promising laboratory research discoveries that are either still within universities or medical centers or that have spun-out of such institutions.

-Through BRACE’ s two stages—Award Pitches and Venture Competition—AFCR is able to identify and then support the most promising discoveries and cutting-edge technologies.
+Through BRACE’ s two stages—Award Competitions and Venture Competition—AFCR is able to identify and then support the most promising discoveries and cutting-edge technologies.
 Our organization will provide critically needed funding and other support to promising discoveries still in the lab—so as to accelerate them onto a pathway to commercialization—or to those which anchor early-stage oncology companies—so that data can more quickly and effectively be generated for filing with drug regulatory and approval agencies.
 Such resources, from as highly credible a non-profit institution as AFCR, will help further enable these projects’ prospects, including access to additional capital from other sources.

-Furthermore, AFCR will provide entrepreneurial support to help increase visibility of selected projects and help connect their principals to key experts within our extensive network of cancer research and development professionals in and beyond Asia.
+Furthermore, AFCR will provide support to help increase visibility of selected entrepreneurial projects and help connect their principals to key experts within our extensive network of cancer research and development professionals in and beyond Asia.
 In short, we aim to speed up the translation, into clinical trials, of new therapeutic, diagnostic and preventive product candidates that can benefit cancer patients in our region, as well as around the world.

-BRACE Award Pitches
+BRACE Award Competitions

 - and with emphasis on a project’s feasibility, novelty and patient impact, as well as consideration to any unique low-cost access features for Asian patients.